 Conservatism Principle Example #1

 Let us assume that a company XYZ Ltd. is embroiled in a patent lawsuit.
 XYZ Ltd. suing ABC Ltd for patent infringement and is expecting to win a substantial settlement.
-Since the settlement is not a surety XYZ Ltd. does not record the gain in the financial statements.
+Since the settlement is not a surety, XYZ Ltd. does not record the gain in the financial statements.
 Now the question is, why does it not record this in the financial statement?

 Conservatism Principle Example #2

 Impact of Conservatism Principle on Financial Statements

 - The Conservative principle of accounting always says that one should always error on the most conservative side of any financial transaction.

 - It is done by minimizing profits by stating uncertain losses or expenses and not mentioning unknown or estimated gains.
 It always indicates that a more conservative estimate should always be followed.

 - While doing an estimate for allowance regarding doubtful accountsAllowance Regarding Doubtful AccountsAllowance for doubtful accounts primarily means creating an allowance for the estimated part that may be uncollectible and may become bad debt and is shown as a contra asset account that reduces the gross receivables on the balance sheet to reflect the net amount expected to be paid., casualty losses, or other unknown future events, one should always error on the side of conservatism.
 Alternatively, we can say that an accountant should record the most expenses and the least income.
 This principle of conservatism forms the main backbone of the lower of cost or market concept for the recording of inventory.